Introduction

 • 🎨 Optimized for every theme.

-• 🔥 Zero-Setup installation: Use the installer or download the standalone files from the repository.
+• 🔥 Zero-Setup installation: Download the standalone files from the repository's releases section or download them via command-line.

 • 🔧 Highly configurable.